-An exciting new procedure, called the SpineJack (or spine jack), can help patients who suffer from a vertebral compression fracture.
+An exciting new procedure, called the SpineJack (or spine jack), can help patients who suffer from a vertebral compression fracture (VCF).
 And that’s a lot of people.
-In fact, one study estimates there will be more than 3 million compression fractures in the U.S. every year by 2025.
+More than 1.5 million VCFs occur in the US each year, and 1 in every 4 post-menopausal women in the US will experience a compression fracture at some point during their life, according to this report.
 One in every four postmenopausal women will experience a spinal compression fracture, according to the American Association of Neurological Surgeons.

 One result of vertebral compression fractures is that they can lead to a loss in height–a problem that the spine jack kyphoplasty procedure helps treat.
 The SpineJack system is an intravertebral reduction device that utilizes a tiny jack, similar to a car jack, to treat compression fractures.
 The spine jack approach is a type of kyphoplasty procedure, which is a minimally invasive surgery that involves injecting a small amount of cement into the vertebrae to treat compression fractures.

 A study that compared the spine jack procedure to traditional balloon kyphoplasty found spine jack kyphoplasty to provide greater correction of kyphosis, better height restoration of compression fractures, and a reduction in refractures.

 Am I a candidate for the spine jack procedure?

 That’s a question I am starting to hear more frequently as more people learn about spine jack, given the benefits.
 Typically, I recommend the spine jack procedure for patients who have been diagnosed with a vertebral compression fracture—including those caused by kyphosis—within the past 3-4 months.
 The type of your compression fracture as well as your bone anatomy determine whether I would recommend the spine jack system.
 In most cases, younger patients in good health with average or thicker bones and average or larger compression fractures are the best candidates for spine jack kyphoplasty.